Arthur 2: On the Rocks: Plot

 Roughly five years after the events of the first film, Arthur Bach enjoys playing practical jokes on his new assistant, a friendly but uptight man named Fairchild, but still deeply misses Hobson.
-Arthur's wife Linda is told by a doctor that she cannot have children.
-The two decide to adopt a child instead from a woman named Mrs. Canby, but Arthur's continuing alcoholism is a cause for concern.
+Arthur's wife Linda Marolla is told by a doctor that she cannot have children.
+The two decide to adopt a child instead from a woman named Cynthia Canby, but Arthur's continuing alcoholism is a cause for concern.

-Arthur is informed by his father that the family's company has undergone a business merger with Burt Johnson, the vengeful billionaire father of Susan Johnson, Arthur's ex-fiancée.
-The Bach family will keep their wealth and way of life, but only if Arthur is cut off from his $750,000,000 fortune.
+Arthur is informed by his father Stanford that the family's company has undergone a business merger with Burt Johnson, the vengeful billionaire father of Susan, Arthur's ex-fiancée.
+The Bach family will keep their wealth and way of life, but only if Arthur is cut off from his $750 million fortune.
 Arthur confronts Burt about this, and Burt tells him that he can have his money back on two conditions: divorce Linda and marry Susan.
 Arthur refuses, as he loves Linda more than his lavish lifestyle.

 Now broke, Arthur and Linda move in with Linda's father, Ralph, and Linda gets back her old job as a waitress.
 Things are going well at first, but Burt is determined to make Susan happy, so he buys the building they are living in and forces Arthur and Linda to leave.
 Now homeless, Arthur and Linda move into a squalid apartment and Arthur tries to sober up to find a job, knowing that bad finances could ruin any chance they have of adopting a baby.
 After the owner takes pity on him, Arthur finds work at a hardware store, but Burt buys the store and has Arthur fired.